-Rather than single vineyard, this is a single soil field blend, from 2 plots planted in the Cima Corgo subregion of the Douro from 1920-1933.
-It is intended as a clear expression of terroir and place.
-Sustainably farmed vines, and vinified using only spontaneous fermentation and indigenous yeasts.
+WHAT MAKES THIS WINE UNIQUE?Xisto Cru Tinto comes from just two small centenarian vineyards, on opposite sides of the Douro River near Pinhão in Cima Corgo..
+Sustainably farmed vines, and vinified using only spontaneous fermentation and native yeasts.
 This way he removes all potential variability other than the soil type as an expression of terroir.

 GRAPE:20% Rufete, 20% Touriga Franca, 10% Tinta Carvalha, 10% Alicante Bouchet, 10% Tinta Roriz, 15% Donzelinho Tinto, 15% Malvazia Preta.
 Sustainably farmed vineyards planted from 1910-1933.
 Tended in mica schist soil from 650-700 m (2,133-2,297 ft) elevation.

 PAIRING SUGGESTIONS:Grilled and roasted meats, mushrooms, smoked and cured meats.

 TASTING NOTES:Dark ruby.
 On the nose, mineral driven aromas of red berries, forest floor, green herbs and smoke.
 On the palate, lively acidity cuts through a core of fraise de bois, ripe strawberry and sour cherry, with excellent cut and precision to the wet stone and dusty mineral on the finish.
 Decant for an hour prior to serving.